johannjunti/Internship-tracker/README.md

 - Make sure you change the path to your internship.py in .vbs
 - Create Shortcut on your desktop and locate the .vbs file
+- If you make changes on anything expect the GUI make sure to delete the db because it may cause errors
 - Enjoy

 **Have suggestions for improvements, please feel free to open an issue**